Metal, Ceramic, and Incognito® Braces: Premium-Grade Materials for Premium-Grade Smiles

 If you’re looking for braces treatment with a subtler appearance than metal braces, ceramic braces may be just what you’re looking for!

-Ceramic braces are an innovative treatment method, which use the same basic design as metal braces, with materials designed to blend in seamlessly with your mouth.
+Ceramic braces are an innovative treatment method, which use the same basic design as metal braces, but with materials designed to blend in seamlessly with your mouth.
 Instead of metal brackets, ceramic braces brackets are made of a clear or tooth-colored resin that matches your teeth.

 Learn more about the technology used in ceramic braces below.